Taiwan Police College Organization Act

 Article 12

-The College shall set a Security Brigade and shall set 1 leader, 1 assistant leader, 10 to 12 team members, all of them are of the delegated rank.
+The College shall establish a Security Brigade, appointing one leader, one assistant leader, 10 to 12 team members, all with the delegated rank.

 Article 13

-The College shall set a Police Band including 1 leader, 1 assistant leader, 2 captains, all employed pursuant to the Employment Act; 28 to 42 team members are on-the-job employees.
+The College shall establish a Police Band, appointing one leader, one assistant leader, and two captains, all employed in accordance with the provisions of the Employment Act; and 28 to 42 members as hired employees.

 Article 14

-For the position system of the personnel with officials and positional ranks prescribed in Articles 7 to 11, excluding the police officers, all shall obtain the employment qualification according to the Civil Service Employment Act, the professional specialty suitable to the professional duty shall be selected from the relevant professional specialty pursuant to Article 8 of the Civil Service Employment Act.
+With the exception of police officers, personnel holding official ranks and grades as stipulated in Articles 7 to 11 shall obtain the employment qualification in accordance with the Civil Service Employment Act, and the applicable professional systems for their positions shall be determined in accordance with Article 8 of the Civil Service Employment Act.

 Article 15